praneel-thoom/praneel-thoom/README.md

 I'm interested in **data engineering**, **data science**, **data analytics**, and **applied machine learning**.

-Based in Raleigh, NC and Atlanta, GA.
+Based in Cary, NC and Atlanta, GA.

 ## Get in touch